k15z/billstream/README.md

         - return the response with the real data and stuff

  - [sdk] SDK with examples
-    - An SDK with an example.py that does cool stuff.
+    - An SDK with an example.py that does cool stuff!